dart-lang/language/working/1610 - override/proposal.md

 * Adding an `override` modifier to a declaration which needs it.
 * Removing an `override` modifier from a declaration which doesn't need it.
 * Renaming a declaration with an `override` modifier which doesn't need it, if there is possibly misspelled super-interface member that it was likely intending to override.
-* Renaming a declaration without an override modifier which clashes with a super-interface member of the same name, especially if the signatures don't match.
+* Renaming a declaration without an `override` modifier which clashes with a super-interface member of the same name, especially if the signatures don't match.

-Further, it would make sense to auto-complete a cursor right after the word `override` (in a potentially valid position) with signatures for super-interface members.
+Further, it would make sense to prioritize auto-complete after the word `override` (in a potentially valid position) to signatures for super-interface members.
 Maybe even allow initialisms of the name, so a cursor after `override fBZ` could offer completing to `override int fooBarZip()` if a super-interface declares that signature, and restrict the options to super-interface signatures after an `override`.
+An auto-complete of `fooBarZip()` without a leading `override` should insert the `override` if it would be valid and the project has the `annotate_overrides` lint enabled.

 ## Other languages